Violence Prevention and Confidential Support

 - Expand campus educational initiatives and support services surrounding sexual assault, stalking and relationship violence.

 The University offers resources that allow individuals who have experienced harm or sexual misconduct to seek the help they need.
-Sometimes an individual wants to speak to somebody confidentially without filing a report or seeking follow up on their concerns.
-To that end, the university offers these confidential resources:
+Sometimes an individual wants file a report or to speak to somebody confidentially without filing a report or seeking follow up on their concerns.

 Violence Prevention Program Manger (student, faculty and staff)